Sign In / Sign Out

-The ASU Six Sigma Black Belt Certificate program is a combination of coursework and an applied project, and is intended for experienced Six Sigma practitioners.
+The ASU Six Sigma Black Belt Certificate program is 100% ONLINE.
+It is a combination of coursework, consisting of lectures, quizzes, and topic exams, and an applied project, and is intended for experienced Six Sigma practitioners.
 Participants will complete the program in a cohort format with a defined start and completion date for the training portion, during which time they will begin a Black Belt project.
 Each cohort has a highly experienced and credentialed Facilitator to coach participants through their project.
 The final project report is due 60 days after completion of the training.

 The Six Sigma Black Belt program covers the topics below: